How to improve your betting and a guide to the bets available with the Tote

-Betting small to win big with Tote
+Betting small to win big with the Tote

 Of course, when placing any bet the opportunity to win a larger amount of money is always an attractive one.
-When betting with the Tote, there are certain types of bets that can return a big payout for a small outlay.
+When betting with the Tote there are certain types of bets that can return a big payout for a small outlay.

-Investigating these exotic pools and bet types might not come off regularly, but when they do, it could mean a bumper payout from a small initial outlay.
+Investigating these exotic pools and bet types might not come off regularly but, when they do, it could mean a bumper payout from a small initial outlay.

 Of course, when taking part in any form of gambling, it is important to show control and set yourself sensible limits.

 One way of maintaining discipline when it comes to placing racing bets is to create a staking plan.
 Having a separate ‘bank’ of money used for your bets can be useful in order to keep your betting separate from your everyday spending.